JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 Using it is not recommended, since it is hard to predict how much stack space will be needed, for instance by the compiler or called libraries.

-A thread can switch to running a given task simply (in principle) by switching its stack pointer to refer to the new task's stack and jumping to the next instruction.
+A thread can switch to running a given task just by adjusting its registers to appear to “return from” the previous task switch.
+We allocate a new stack out of a local pool just before we start running it.
 As soon as a task is done running, we can immediately release its stack back to the pool, avoiding excessive GC pressure.

 We also have an alternate implementation of stack switching (controlled by the `ALWAYS_COPY_STACKS` variable in `options.h`) that trades time for memory by copying live stack data when a task switch occurs.
+This may not be compatible with foreign code that uses `cfunction`, so it is not the default.

-We fall back to this implementation if stacks are consuming too much address space (some platforms impose a limit, which we exceeded in early testing).
+We fall back to this implementation if stacks are consuming too much address space (some platforms—notably Linux and 32-bit machines—impose a fairly low limit).
-And of course, each implementation has code for multiple platforms and architectures, often requiring assembly language.
+And of course, each implementation has code for multiple platforms and architectures, sometimes optimized further with inline assembly.
 Stack switching is a rich topic that could very well fill a blog post on its own.

 ### I/O